Chemistry Major (B.S.)

 Fourth Year | ||

-CHEM 799 | Senior Thesis ((first semester of a yearlong experience)) | 4 |
+CHEM 799 | Senior Thesis (first semester of a yearlong experience) | 4 |

-BMCB 658 | General Biochemistry | 3 |
+BMCB 658 or CHEM 740 | General Biochemistry or Chemical Biology | 3 |

 Credits | 14 | |

-Spring | Credits | |
+Elective Course | 3 | |

 CHEM 798 | Senior Seminar | 1 |

-CHEM 799 | Senior Thesis ((second semester of a yearlong experience)) | 4 |
+CHEM 799 | Senior Thesis | 4 |

-Credits | 13 | |
+Credits | 12 | |

-Total Credits | 13 |
+Total Credits | 128 |

 - Reason with Chemistry’s anchoring concepts: that matter consists of atoms that have internal structures that dictate their chemical and physical behavior; that atoms interact via electrostatic forces to form chemical bonds that chemical compounds have geometric structures that influence their chemical and physical behaviors; that intermolecular forces—electrostatic forces between molecules—dictate the physical behavior of matter; that matter changes, forming products that have new chemical and physical properties that energy is the key currency of chemical reactions in molecular scale systems as well as macroscopic systems; that chemical changes have a time scale over which they occur; that all chemical changes are, in principle, reversible, and chemical processes often reach a state of dynamic equilibrium; that Chemistry is generally advanced via experimental observations; and that Chemistry constructs meaning interchangeably at the particulate and macroscopic levels.